JohnReeves/BigData/GettingStarted.md

 	Tip: you can click on the example to see it in practice, or click the little pencil icon to be taken to a hurl.it page (like this one) which will let you explore things a little more clearly.

-Further Reading
+###Further Reading
--Socrata Developer Portal
+- Socrata Developer Portal
--SODA API Getting Started Guide
+- SODA API Getting Started Guide
--Chris Metcalfe’s jsfiddle examples.
+- Chris Metcalfe’s jsfiddle examples.